100 cm Far Infrared Balloon Borne Telescope

 The TIFR Infrared Astronomy Group has been carrying out far infrared (FIR) observations using the TIFR 100 cm balloon-borne telescope (T100).
 The telescope is f/8 Cassegrain system with a 100 cm primary aperture.
 The secondary mirror is 27 cm in diameter and is vibrated at a frequency of 10 Hz in order to effect sky chopping (for online background subtraction) with an amplitude of ~4.5 arcmin.
 The FIR telescope is being regularly flown from TIFR Balloon Facility at Hyderabad for studying Galactic star-forming regions at long wavelengths beyond 100 microns.
 The T100 is one of the largest payload to be flown by balloon world-wide and weighs about 1000 kg with ballast.
 This has been indigenously developed at TIFR.

-The T100 along with the upgraded FPS tuned to astrophysically important line of [C II] at 158 microns, was last launched on March 18, 2018, from the TIFR Balloon Facility, Hyderabad, during the winter/summer 2018 flight campaign.
+The T100 along with the FPS tuned to an astrophysically important line of [C II] at 158 microns, was last launched on February 18, 2023, from the TIFR Balloon Facility, Hyderabad, during the summer 2023 flight campaign.
 The T100 performed as designed with a Japanese FPS at the focal plane.
-The performance of the FPS system is being investigated using the FIR data collected during the ~5.5 hours of float at 31.5 km altitude.
+The performance of the FPS system is being investigated using the FIR data collected during the ~6 hours of float at 31.5 km altitude.